Top 10 Best Waterfalls in Iceland

 Urriðafoss on the Þjórsá river, close to the coast and Highway 1 in South Iceland takes 3rd place!
 4th place goes once again to a waterfall located on the Jökulsá á Fjöllum river, Selfoss, in North East Iceland.
 Although the 4th place contender, there is still, in the eyes of most visitors, an almost unimaginably powerful volume of water cascading through these falls.
 If you want to stay dry do not stand downwind or at all close, as these falls produce a dramatic volume of spray.
 To give a sense of perspective as to flow, on the World of Waterfalls’ most powerful list these Icelandic waterfalls occupy places between 25th and 37th worldwide.
 Selfoss is accessible and very close to Dettifoss in the Jökulsárgljúfur preservation area in Vatnajökull National Park.

-The above mentioned Morsárfoss is the highest by a margin of around 42 m.
+The above-mentioned Morsárfoss is the highest by a margin of around 240 m.
 Glymur Fossinn (The Glymur Waterfall) on the Botnsá river at Botnsdalur on Hvalfjörður has a 198 m drop and claims second place.
 This waterfall is in an exceptionally peaceful and beautifully lush forested area with high mountains.
 Berries grow abundantly in the summer and early autumn.
-The Glymur Waterfall Hike tour from Reykjavík will show you the falls and the stunningly beautiful unforgettable landscapes around the canyon.

-Stigafoss on the Stigá river near the the southern tip of the Öræfajökull Volcano between Skaftafell and Jökulsárlón is the third highest waterfall.
+Stigafoss on the Stigá river near the southern tip of the Öræfajökull Volcano between Skaftafell and Jökulsárlón is the third-highest waterfall.
 The falls drop in two stages through 137 m.
-The Stigá river originates from Stigárjökull glacier, a tongue of Vatnajökull glacier.
+The Stigá river originates from the Stigárjökull glacier, a tongue of the Vatnajökull glacier.
 This seldom mentioned waterfall is very difficult to access.
 It is, though, possible to view part of the falls from Highway 1 (the ring road).

-Hraunafossar waterfalls (Lava Falls) in Borgarfjörður are a stunning collection of hundreds of cascades.
-These gush, babble and tumble over the dramatic black and sometimes green moss cloaked lava from which they emerge.
+Hraunfossar waterfalls (Lava Falls) in Borgarfjörður are a stunning collection of hundreds of cascades.
+This gush, babble and tumble over the dramatic black and sometimes green moss-cloaked lava from which they emerge.
 These falls are not high but they extend over a very wide area, while the nearby pathways offer excellent viewing and photo opportunities.
-The falls result from a very unusual and beautiful natural phenomena.
+The falls result from very unusual and beautiful natural phenomena.
 Rivulets of water have streamed through porous lava all the way from the Hallmundarhraun lava field beneath Langjökull.
 These ‘hidden’ torrents then emerge from the less porous lava in hundreds of little streams, coalescing into the falls at Hraunfossar before draining into the Hvítá river.

-Litlanesfoss waterfall is a stunning narrow towering cascade which is framed by massive but exceptionally beautiful hexagonal basalt columns.
-It is situated to the south west of Egilsstaðir, close to the southern end of lake Lagarfljót on the Hengifossá river about 1.5 km from Hengifoss waterfall.
+Litlanesfoss waterfall is a stunning narrow towering cascade that is framed by massive but exceptionally beautiful hexagonal basalt columns.
+It is situated to the southwest of Egilsstaðir, close to the southern end of lake Lagarfljót on the Hengifossá river about 1.5 km from Hengifoss waterfall.

 These waterfalls have been listed in alphabetical order for a reason.
 In the opinion of the writer, although they each offer something very different, in terms of beauty they are equal!